leon4rd/test/README.md

-## Remember, the best angle to approach a problem from is the "try" angle.
+## What's orange and sounds like a parrot?
+A Carrot.